jameslaneconkling/worlds-smallest-queue/README.md

 ## Terminology
 - **message**: a single serializable datastructure to enqueue and dequeue
 - **partition**: an arbitrary subset of messages defined during message creation. as long as partitions remain reletively small/high cardinality, retrieving counts and lists of unprocessed messages per partition should remain efficient
-- **messenger**: a function that dequeues messages, processes them, re-enqueues them on error, and deletes them on success. scale concurrent messengers up or down to easily manage throughput

 ## Usage
 ```ts